Teacher resume templates

 - Overseeing study halls and supervising extracurricular activities.

-Be sure to emphasize any particular responsibilities accorded to you, above and beyond your regular teaching role, together with any involvement in the wider aspects of the school beyond your own classroom.
+Be sure to emphasis any particular responsibilities accorded to you, above and beyond your regular teaching role, together with any involvement in the wider aspects of the school beyond your own classroom.
 These might include, for example, working with students with special educational needs, taking part in school-wide projects or leading extracurricular activities for students other than those in your own class.
-You should also emphasize any aspects of your role where you have had to exercise some independent judgment as to which approach to adopt.
+You should also emphasise any aspects of your role where you have had to exercise some independent judgement as to which approach to adopt.

 You might include some of the following, for example: